sarrabenyahia/Predict-schizophrenia/README.md

 # Predict schizophrenia using brain anatomy

-This project was carried out as part of an exam-project of Professor @duchesnay ’s Machine Learning material in the MoSEF Data Science Course of Paris 1 Panthéon Sorbonne.
+This project was carried out as part of an exam-project of Professor [Edouard Duchesnay](https://github.com/duchesnay) 's Machine Learning material in the MoSEF Data Science Course of Paris 1 Panthéon Sorbonne.
-You can find the initial repo here: https://github.com/duchesnay/brain_anatomy_schizophrenia.git This project was conducted with
+You can find the initial repo here: https://github.com/duchesnay/brain_anatomy_schizophrenia.git This project was was realised with [José Ángel García Sánchez 👨🏻‍💻](https://github.com/Pse1234)

 Predict schizophrenia from brain grey matter (GM). schizophrenia is associated with diffuse and complex pattern of brain atrophy.
 We will try to learn a predictor of the clinical status (patient with schizophrenia vs. healthy control) using GM measurements on the brain participants.